bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-chocolate-covered-strawberries.md

     * 1/4 cup of pistachios (chopped)
     * Half block of milk chocolate
   directions_markdown: >-
-    1. Chop up chocolate into thick chunks with the large, duller chefs knife (not thin sheets).
+    1. Chop up chocolate into chunks (not thin sheets) with the large, duller chefs knife.
 Place immediately in bowl on top of a small pot of warm water (on low).
+Stir chocolate with one side of spatula only, not both.

+    2. Chop up toppings (pistachio) with same knife and cutting board.

-    2. Cut off stem of strawberries, and cut them in half.
+    3. Cut off stem of strawberries, and cut them in half.
 Dry the strawberries with a paper towel.

-    3. Dip bottom 3/4 of strawberry in chocolate carefully, then place on baking tray lined with parchment paper.
+    4. Dip bottom 3/4 of strawberry in chocolate carefully, then place on baking tray lined with parchment paper.

-    4. Immediately sprinkle toppings (chopped pistachio, coconut shreds)
+    5. Immediately sprinkle toppings (chopped pistachio, coconut shreds)
 ---
 Much better (and less expensive) than the store-bought ones.
 This recipe allows you to control the amount of chocolate you use and choose the toppings that you want to put\!